 "Do you live around here?"

-"My brother and I rent an apartment in Labor Town.
-It's right by the Odai, so it isn't far."
+"My brother and I rent an apartment in Labor Town, not far from the Odai."

 "Okay.
 I'm in the Commercial District.
 My mother—"